 Come Saturday, the floral display is complete and open to the public all day.
 There’s a feeling of celebration and festivity in the air, as visitors go around admiring the floral works of art.
 On the final day, a flag wavers parade marches through the streets.
 Dressed in Baroque costume and accompanied by musicians, it typically starts around 3pm.

 Infiorata di Noto – look but don’t touch

 Why you should see the Infiorata di Noto for yourself

 You don’t have to be green-fingered to appreciate this colorful flower festival.
 It’s enough seeing the scale, and amount of effort, that goes into creating this work of art.

-What’s more, walking around Noto’s historic centre is like walking straight into a real-life museum.
-Baroque churches and the awesome 18th century Noto Cathedral sit within metres of each other on Corso Vittorio Emanuele.
+What’s more, walking around Noto’s historic center is like walking straight into a real-life museum.
+Baroque churches and the awesome 18th century Noto Cathedral sit within meter of each other on Corso Vittorio Emanuele.
 Being a spectator at an event like the Infiorata di Noto is just the candied fruit on the Cassata cake.